-But nature is on to us: It has gone through our endless piles of trash, it has looked under our mattress, and found the incriminating syringes.
+But like the parent of a teenager, nature is on to us: It has gone through our endless piles of trash, it has looked under our mattress, and found the incriminating syringes.
 It is taking the drugs away.
 The party is over, at least for now.
 The Virus has become Earth’s Messenger, putting capitalism under curfew.
-After hundreds of years of natural destruction, for the first few weeks in a millenium nature is winning.
+After hundreds of years of natural destruction, for the first few months in a millennium nature is winning.
 The humans are retreating from everywhere: there are no planes in the sky.
 No polluting supertankers.
 No emitting vehicles.
 A species that dominated this planet for centuries is hiding behind closed doors for now, pulling back the curtain every once in a while to look out on the street and into a world that it doesn’t recognise anymore.
 A world that it almost brought to the brink, and a world that is determined to move forward, with or without humans.
 Earth is fighting tooth and nail to find its balance again.
 Did the planet just save humanity from total collapse?
 And could this be a moment of regret and introspection?

 It may seem that the world is coming to an end, but it is quite the contrary.
 Our actions have triggered the immune system of the planet.
 The planet is trying to heal itself.
 And we have the opportunity to reconsider our position on this planet, to realise that our own health depends on safeguarding the planet’s health.
 Either both of us die or both of us live.
 This story can only end well if we realise that the treasures were a figment of our imagination.
 The real treasures have been here all along, waiting for us back home, on dry land.
 Some of them are priceless, and some of them have infinite value that cannot be measured, bought, sold: Health.
 Dignity.
 Biodiversity.
 Instead, we made them cheap, dragging them through the dirt and processing them through the sausage machine of capitalism, until they came out the other end looking identical to our own excrement.
 It is no wonder that by far the most dire need in the Coronavirus crisis is toilet paper.
 We are all made out of shit.